lat9/sitemapxml/README.md

 Features:
 --------------
-* supports Search-Engine Safe URLs (including MagicSeo)
+* Supports Search-Engine Safe URLs (including MagicSeo)
-* could be accessed by http or command line
+* Accessible either via browser or command line
-* autogenerates multiple sitemaps for sites with over 50.000 URLs
+* Autogenerates multiple sitemaps for sites with over 50.000 URLs
-* autogenerates multiple sitemaps if filesize exceeded 10MB
+* Autogenerates multiple sitemaps if filesize exceeded 10MB
-* writes files compressed or uncompressed (You can use the gzip feature or compress your Sitemap files using gzip)
+* Writes files compressed or uncompressed (You can use the gzip feature or compress your Sitemap files using gzip)
-* using index.php wrapper - https://domain.com/index.php?main_page=sitemapxml
+* Using index.php wrapper - https://domain.com/index.php?main_page=sitemapxml
-* using languages file and etc.
+* Using languages file and etc.
-* auto-notify Google and other SE.
-* generation of a sitemap index file
+* Generation of a sitemap index file
-* generation of xml-sitemaps for (separate files):
+* Generation of xml-sitemaps for (separate files):
   1. Products with images (supports multilangual products, support hideCategories)
   2. Categories with images (supports multilangual categories, support hideCategories)
   3. Manufacturers with images